 - In-cell ELISA is performed with cells that are plated and cultured overnight in standard microplates.
 After the cultured cells are fixed, permeabilized and blocked, target proteins are detected with antibodies.
 This is an indirect assay, not a sandwich assay.
 The secondary antibodies are either fluorescent (for direct measurement by a fluorescent plate reader or microscope) or enzyme-conjugated (for detection with a soluble substrate using a plate reader).

-Direct vs. Indirect Detection ELISA Formats
+Direct vs. Indirect Detection ELISA Strategies

-Watch this video about ELISA methods
+Watch this video about ELISA detection and signal-amplification strategies

 The direct detection method uses a labeled primary antibody that reacts directly with the antigen.
 Direct detection can be performed with antigen that is directly immobilized on the assay plate or with the capture assay format.
 Direct detection is not widely used in ELISA but is quite common for immunohistochemical staining of tissues and cells.

 The indirect detection method uses a labeled secondary antibody for detection and is the most popular format for ELISA.
 The secondary antibody has specificity for the primary antibody.
 In a sandwich ELISA, it is critical that the secondary antibody be specific for the detection primary antibody only (and not the capture antibody) or the assay will not be specific for the antigen.
 Generally, this is achieved by using capture and primary antibodies from different host species (e.g., mouse IgG and rabbit IgG, respectively).
 For sandwich assays, it is beneficial to use secondary antibodies that have been cross-adsorbed to remove any antibodies that have affinity for the capture antibody.